The Chola Dynasty: Rulers, Administrations, Decline

 • The Pala Dynasty controlled parts of Bengal and northeastern India, while the Cholas were south of the subcontinent.

-• The Chola emperors were driven to expand their dominion across the Indian subcontinent by seizing strategically vital trading centers.
+• The Chola emperors were driven to expand their dominion across the Indian subcontinent by seizing strategically vital trading centres.

 • Although the state primarily generated income from land sales, the tax system was intricately designed to maximize revenue through various means.